Conquest of Aizu

 Toyotomi Hideyoshi died on 8/18 of Keichō 3 (1598).
 Prior to his demise, Hideyoshi had entrusted the conduct of political affairs to Tokugawa Ieyasu during the period that Hideyoshi’s eldest son, Toyotomi Hideyori, matured.
 On 10/25 of 1598, via the Five Elders and Five Commissioners, Tokugawa issued orders for the return of all Japanese soldiers from Korea, which was carried out over the ensuing weeks.
 Ieyasu then visited the residences of a series of influential daimyō, including Chōsokabe Motochika, Shinjō Naoyori, Shimazu Yoshihisa, Hosokawa Yūsai, and Mashita Nagamori.
 On 1/3 of 1599, Ieyasu visited Shimazu Yoshihiro (the younger brother of Yoshihisa) and Shimazu Tadatsune (the third son of Yoshihiro).

 Ieyasu conducted these visits without notification to the Five Elders and the Five Commissioners, while one of the laws of the Toyotomi administration was not to create cabals among colleagues.
 Moreover, Ieyasu arranged political marriages of relatives with the families of assorted daimyō without the input of other elders or commissioners.
-These included: (i) Matsudaira Tadateru (his sixth son) and Irohahime (the daughter of Date Masamune), (ii) Matehime (the daughter of Matsudaira Yasumoto) and Fukushima Masayuki (the adopted son of Fukushima Masanori), (iii) Kyōdaiin (the daughter of Ogasawara Hidemasa) and Hachisuka Yoshishige (the eldest son of Hachisuka Iemasa), (iv) Kana (the daughter of Mizuno Tadashige) and Katō Kiyomasa, and (v) Eihime (daughter of Hoshina Masanao) and Kuroda Nagamasa.
+These included: (i) Matsudaira Tadateru (his sixth son) and Irohahime (the daughter of Date Masamune), (ii) Matehime (the daughter of Matsudaira Yasumoto) and Fukushima Masayuki (the adopted son of Fukushima Masanori), (iii) Kyōdaiin (the daughter of Ogasawara Hidemasa) and Hachisuka Yoshishige (the eldest son of Hachisuka Iemasa), (iv) Kana (the daughter of Mizuno Tadashige) and Katō Kiyomasa, and (v) Eihime (the daughter of Hoshina Masanao) and Kuroda Nagamasa.

 These acts violated one of the laws of the Toyotomi administration prohibiting marital alliances with assorted daimyō so, on 1/19 of 1599, three elders (Ikoma Chikamasa, Nakamura Kazuuji, and Horio Yoshiharu) were dispatched from the Toyotomi administration to investigate the unauthorized marriages.
 Ieyasu responded to the questioning and, soon thereafter, settled the matter on 2/2 through the exchange of a written pledge with Maeda Toshiie.
 Toshiie, however, died on 3/3.
 That same day, seven senior commanders (led by Katō Kiyomasa and Fukushima Masanori) who for some time had been in conflict with Ishida Mitsunari launched an attack against Mitsunari’s residence in Ōsaka.
 Mitsunari had forewarning of the attack, and, with the aid of Satake Yoshinobu, fled to Yoshinobu’s home on the grounds of Fushimi Castle.
-Thereafter, Ieyasu mediated between the parties, and, as a result, Mitsunari was removed from his role as one of the Five Commissioners and was confined to Sawayama Castle.
+Thereafter, Ieyasu mediated between the parties, and, as a result, Mitsunari was removed from his role as one of the Five Commissioners and was confined to Sawayama Castle in Ōmi Province.

 On 9/7, Ieyasu went to Ōsaka and stayed at the residence of Mitsunari.
 On 9/9, he visited Ōsaka Castle to offer good wishes to mark the change of seasons and on 9/12 stayed at the home of Ishida Masazumi (the older brother of Mitsunari).
 On 10/2, Ieyasu punished Asano Nagamasa, Hijikata Katsuhisa, and Ōno Harunaga for plotting his assassination.
 Each one of the them was banished – Nagamasa to Fuchū in Kai Province, Harunaga to Shimōsa, and Katsuhisa to Hitachi.
 Moreover, a rumor circulated of a conquest of Kaga owing to involvement by Maeda Toshinaga in the plot, so Toshinaga sent his natural mother, Hōshunin, as a hostage to Edo.